lfoppiano/grobid-superconductors/resources/features-engineering/superconductors/scibert/readme.md

-# Scibert fine-tuning
+# SciBERT pre-training and fine-tuning experiments

 ## Introduction

-This page contains notes and information about the process of fine-tuning SciBERT for improving the results in the task of NER for materials science scientific papers.
+This page contains notes and information about the process of pre-training [SciBERT](https://github.com/allenai/scibert) for improving the results in the task of NER for materials science scientific papers.
 This process was performed following the guide [here](https://github.com/google-research/bert#pre-training-with-bert).